Innocenzo Ciocchi Del Monte

 Innocenzo Ciocchi Del Monte murders someone in a tavern; engraving by Jan Luyken.

 Innocenzo Ciocchi del Monte (1532 – 2 November 1577) was a notorious cardinal whose relationship with Pope Julius III (born Giovanni Maria Ciocchi del Monte) caused grave scandal in the early 16th century.
-Born in Borgo San Donnino (now Fidenza) to a beggar-woman and an unknown father, he was picked up in the street by Cardinal Giovanni Maria Ciocchi del Monte and given a position in the household of the Cardinal's brother, Baldovino.
+Born in Borgo San Donnino (now Fidenza) to a beggar-woman and an unknown father, he was picked up in the street by Cardinal Giovanni Maria Ciocchi del Monte and given a position in the household of the cardinal's brother, Baldovino.

 Cardinal Giovanni Maria Ciocchi del Monte was elected pope in 1550, taking the name Julius III.
-He subsequently arranged for Baldovino to adopt Innocenzo, and appointed him as Cardinal-Nephew – the papacy's chief diplomatic and political agent.
-He proved totally unsuited to any of these offices, and his continuing relationship with Julius, whose bed he openly shared, created considerable scandal both inside and outside the Church.
+He subsequently arranged for Baldovino to adopt Innocenzo, and appointed him cardinal-nephew – the papacy's chief diplomatic and political agent.
+He proved totally unsuited to this office, and his continuing relationship with Julius, whose bed he openly shared, created considerable scandal both inside and outside the Church.
 After Julius's death, he was shunned and ignored.
 Despite committing both rape and murder, he managed to retain his cardinal's hat and was permitted to return to Rome following several periods of banishment.
 His death passed unremarked, and he was buried in the Ciocchi del Monte family chapel in Rome.